denten-books/plain-text/5-screen.md

 the projector a "refresh rate" of 48–72 cycles per second, or Hertz (Hz), which produces the effect of continuous motion.
-Without this strobing effect, under continuous light, the succession of frames moving past the light would appear as a blurry streak of undifferentiated images.
+Without this strobing effect, under continuous light, the succession of frames moving past the light would appear a blurry streak of undifferentiated images.

 An image persists in the human visual field for about 16 milliseconds after cessation of a stimulus, giving humans the temporal resolution of around 60